alecbw/Find-Tweets-By-Keyword/README.md

 | '-n', '--near'            | Limit the results to tweets geolocated near a given city
 | '-v', '--verified'        | Limit the results to tweets made by accounts that are verified
 | '-h', '--hide_output'     | If you want to disable routine results logging;  default=True
+| '-r', '--resume'          | Have the search resume at a specific Tweet ID

 A list of the full `twint` supported args in at the bottom of `get_tweets_by_keyword.py`